nunchistudio/blacksmith/documentation/guides/load/destinations.md

 ```

 Available drivers:
+- `aws/dynamodb` for using Amazon DynamoDB.
-- `firestore` for using Google Firestore.
+- `azure/cosmosdb` for using MongoDB on Azure with CosmosDB.
-- `dynamodb` for using Amazon DynamoDB.
+- `google/firestore` for using Google Firestore.
 - `mongodb` for using MongoDB.
-- `cosmosdb` for using MongoDB on Azure with CosmosDB.

 ### Starter for blob storages